denten-books/plain-text/1-chapter.md

 Plainly put, the systematic barriers to copying, sharing, exchanging, editing, remixing, and disseminating texts are reduced to a minimum.

-Ersatz isomorphism (between disk storage and screen image) leads to the reception of digital text as an ephemeral artifact.
+Ersatz skeuomorphism (between disk storage and screen image) leads to the reception of digital text as an ephemeral artifact.
 With the illusory role of the screen in mind, I propose 1968 as the year in which the contemporary textual condition takes its present form.
 On December 9, 1968 Douglas